Phil-Elliott/Project_Management-App/README.md

 Use the invite button to share the project with other users.
 This can be done by entering their email addresses.

+### Filter button - Recently Added

+The filter button allows the user to sort through tasks based on their details.
+Users can specify filtering criteria, and choose whether they want to see tasks that match any of the criteria or only those that match all criteria exactly.
+This feature helps users quickly locate and manage specific tasks that meet their requirements.

 ### Settings button

 ![Board6](https://user-images.githubusercontent.com/89685937/222661459-f125ab98-c4b9-48fd-b01b-9767bfc5f54e.gif)